OpenChain-Project/License-Compliance-Specification/3.0/en/openchain-license-compliance-3.0.md

 #### Verification material(s):

-- 3.1.1.1 - A documented Open Source policy that reflects the scope, objectives, and limits of the Program.
+- 3.1.1.1 - A documented open source policy.
 - 3.1.1.2 - A documented procedure that makes program participants aware of the existence of the open source policy (e.g., via training, internal wiki, or other practical communication method).

 #### Rationale: